-Your vehicle has two seating positions in the back seat where children can be properly restrained.
-If you ever have to carry more than two children, and a child must ride in front
+Your vehicle has a back seat where children can be properly restrained.
+If you ever have to carry a group of children, and a child must ride in front:

-- Place the largest child in the front seat, provided the child is large enough to wear the lap/shoulder belt properly (see page 41). - Move the vehicle seat as far to the rear as possible (see page 11). - Have the child sit upright and well back in the seat (see page 16). - Make sure the seat belt is properly positioned and secured (see page 14).
+- Place the largest child in the front seat, provided the child is large enough to wear the lap/shoulder belt properly (see page 41). - Move the vehicle seat as far to the rear as possible (see page 13). - Have the child sit upright and well back in the seat (see page 16). - Make sure the seat belt is properly positioned and secured (see page 15).